rejectedbanana/BoB/README.md

 </p>

 ## Coders and Collaborators
-Thanks to the coders who helped along the way with this development as I am learning SwiftUI: Hasan K Armoush via DevSignal, Phil Parham
+Thanks to the coders who helped along the way with this development as I am learning SwiftUI: Hasan K Armoush via DevSignal and Phil Parham.

-And to our alpha testers Virginia Schutte, Michelle Weirathmueller
+And to our alpha testers Virginia Schutte and Michelle Weirathmueller.

 ## License
+See MIT License tab above.